 Corrective jaw surgery is used to reposition all or part of the upper jaw, lower jaw or chin.
 This can bring your teeth and jaws into a new position that is more balanced, functional, and healthy.

 Before your surgery, orthodontic braces are used in preparation for jaw surgery.
 After your jaws are repositioned surgically, the orthodontic treatment is completed.
 Depending on the procedure, corrective jaw surgery may be performed in our office or in a hospital.
-Incisions are generally hidden inside the mouth.
+Incisions can be hidden inside the mouth.